gtantachuco/s1p-2018-contract-testing/README.md

 # Contract Testing
 Dev teams frequently need to make schema changes and/or functionality changes to existing services.
-The main challenge is: __How do you do that without impacting your existing consumers?__ Pivotal's solution is to leverage Consumer-driven contracts.
+The main challenge is: __How do you do that without impacting your existing consumers?__ Pivotal's recommendation is to leverage Consumer-driven contracts.
 That way, based on a common API contract, you can run integration tests between the consumer and a mock provider; and, between a mock consumer and the real provider; alll of this without setting up the _whole runtime environment_.

 # Contract Testing with Spring Cloud Contract
 With Spring Cloud Contract, you can successfully implement Consumer-driven Contracts for both JVM-based apps and non-JVM apps.
 To understand Spring Cloud Contract concepts, let's use it in the context of two (2) Spring Boots apps: